barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 On a desktop computer, a sensible value for this is the number of physical cores.
 For example, on an iMac with a quad-core CPU (8 virtual cores), set this variable to 4, or less than 4 if you want to save more CPU time for other processes.

-## Troubleshooting
+# Troubleshooting

 If you are building the latest source code, you can check the [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) to see if the code can compile successfully.

-Other common build problems:

-### Compilation starts but hangs with no error message
+## Compilation starts but hangs with no error message

 *  If the build hangs while attempting to download code, it may be because the Git protocol is blocked by a firewall.
 Run `ccmake` again and set `SuperBuild_ANTS_USE_GIT_PROTOCOL` to "OFF".
 If that does not work, try altering your settings with `git config` to use https instead of git.